-Along with New build space, there is already an incubator on site which provides flexible working conditions designed to on site.
+Along with New build space, there is already an incubator on site which provides flexible working conditions designed to nurture and grow small businesses.

 Work is already underway on construction on the site, meaning that the future looks bright for the development of Alconbury Weald and Huntingdon.